SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 **When?**: If you added extra configuration to Fluentd metrics

-If you're adding extra configuration to fluentd metrics, you will likely want to do analogical modifications in OpenTelemetry.
+If you're adding extra configuration to fluentd metrics, you will likely want to do analogous modifications in OpenTelemetry.

 Please look at the [Metrics modifications](./collecting-application-metrics.md#metrics-modifications) doc.